University of Greenwich: History

 The university dates back to 1890, when Woolwich Polytechnic, the second-oldest polytechnic in the United Kingdom, opened in Woolwich.
 It was founded by Frank Didden, supported by and following the principles of Quintin Hogg, and opened to students in October 1891.
 Like Hogg's pioneering venture in London's Regent Street, it initially combined education with social and religious functions.

 In 1894 it focused on an educational role, concentrating on higher technical education appropriate to its location close to Woolwich Dockyard and the Royal Arsenal; William Anderson, director-general of the Ordnance Factories, was a trustee and later a member of the board of governors.
 Its premises were also used for day schools – the first Woolwich Polytechnic School was established in 1897.

 In 1970, Woolwich Polytechnic merged with part of Hammersmith College of Art and Building to form Thames Polytechnic.
-In the following years, Dartford College (1976), Avery Hill College of Education (1985), Garnett College (1987) and parts of Goldsmiths College and the City of London College (1988) were incorporated.
+In the following years, Dartford College (1976), Avery Hill College of Education (1985), Garnett College (1987), and parts of Goldsmiths College and the City of London College (1988) were incorporated.

 In 1992, Thames Polytechnic was granted university status by the Major government (together with various other polytechnics) and renamed the University of Greenwich in 1993.
 On 1 January 1993, the Thames College of Health Care Studies, itself a merger of three local nursing and midwifery training schools, officially merged with the newly designated University of Greenwich, becoming a full faculty of the university.

 Formerly a UK government research agency, the Natural Resources Institute (NRI) was incorporated into the university in 1996.

 In 2001, the university gave up its historic main campus in the Bathway Quarter in Woolwich, relocating to its current main campus in Greenwich.

 In 2018, the University of Greenwich started a partnership with Charlton Athletic F.C.

 In 2019, the university's main cafeteria was operated by BaxterStorey, which paid its workers £9.25 per hour without contractual sick pay.
-After four strike days in October 2019, Greenwich University announced in early January 2020 that all outsourced cafe workers, cleaners and security guards would receive the London living wage of £10.55, in addition to the same sick pay and annual leave as university staff.
+After four strike days in October 2019, University of Greenwich announced in early January 2020 that all outsourced cafe workers, cleaners and security guards would receive the London living wage of £10.55, in addition to the same sick pay and annual leave as university staff.

-In 2026 the university is due to merge with the University of Kent to form the London and South East University Group.
+In 2026 the university merged with the University of Kent to form the London and South East University Group.

 Organisation

-Academic disciplines at Greenwich are organised into four faculties which host a range of subject expertise within them:
+Academic disciplines at Greenwich are organised into four faculties, which host a range of subject expertise within them: